inko-lang/inko/docs/source/internals/vm.md

 Processes are scheduled onto a fixed-size pool of OS threads, with the default size being equal to the number of CPU cores.
-This can be changed by setting the environment variable `INKO_PROCESS_THREADS` to a value between 1 and 65 535.
+This can be changed by setting the environment variable `INKO_PROCESS_THREADS` to a value between 0 and 65 535.

+The main thread is reserved for the main process, and the value set in `INKO_PROCESS_THREADS` specifies the number of _additional_ threads to spawn.
+This means that if the value is set to 16, you'll have 16 process threads _in addition to_ the main thread.

 Processes maintain a reduction counter, starting at a pre-determined value.
 Certain operations reduce this counter.
 When the counter reaches zero it's